LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 ).toList
 ```

-In the following example we will count the number of Country in the database.
-So the resultSet will be a single row with a single column:
+In the following example we will count the number of `Country` entries in the database, so result set will be a single row with a single column:

 ```
 // First retrieve the first row